-- 3.1 Effective coordination of State and Commonwealth funding programs where co-contribution is required. - 3.2 State and Commonwealth Government growth plans and projects must make upfront provision for, and include, the delivery of associated local infrastructure. - 3.3 Increased opportunity for community use of state and federal facilities. - 3.4 Increased infrastructure funding to local government through Commonwealth and State Government revenue sharing and grant programs (e.g. Roads to Recovery, NSW block grants for regional roads, local water utilities, street lighting, library grants, waste and resource recovery). - 3.5 The removal of rate pegging and other constraints on council revenue to assist councils in meeting the infrastructure funding needs of their communities. - 3.6 The importance of infrastructure funding mechanisms such as Development Contributions and Voluntary Planning Agreements and the creation of other mechanisms for efficient and equitable value capture. - 3.7 The removal of the cap on development contributions. - 3.8 The review of the State Government's decision to allow deferral of local contributions payments. - 3.9 Equitable infrastructure funding, so that Commonwealth and State assistance is directed to areas of greatest need. - 3.10 Amendments to the Aboriginal Land Rights Act to streamline council acquisition of land held by Local Aboriginal Land Councils (LALCs) for infrastructure, but only where the LALC approves the acquisition. - 3.11 The elimination of monopolistic practices by utility network operators (electricity, telecommunications, water and gas) that impose unjustified costs on councils and communities. - 3.12 Fairer funding of infrastructure provided through long established partnerships between the Federal, NSW and local governments for shared infrastructure and service responsibilities.
+- 3.1 Effective coordination of State and Commonwealth funding programs where co- contribution is required. - 3.2 State and Commonwealth Government growth plans and projects must make upfront provision for and include efficient and streamlined delivery of associated local infrastructure. - 3.3 Fairer funding from state and federal governments for shared responsibilities and increased opportunity for community use of state and federal facilities. - 3.4 Increased infrastructure funding to local government through Commonwealth and State Government revenue sharing and grant programs (e.g. Roads to Recovery, NSW block grants for regional roads, local water utilities, street lighting, library grants, waste and resource recovery). - 3.5 The importance of sufficient local infrastructure funding through mechanisms such as Development Contributions and Voluntary Planning Agreements and the creation

+- of other mechanisms for efficient and equitable value capture. - 3.6 The removal of the cap development contributions. - 3.7 Ensuring any review or amendments to the infrastructure contributions system do not adversely affect local councils or their communities and any reforms incorporate adequate transitional arrangements. - 3.8 Equitable infrastructure funding, so that Commonwealth and State assistance is directed to areas of greatest need. - 3.9 Amendments to the Aboriginal Land Rights Act to streamline council acquisition of land held by Local Aboriginal Land Councils (LALCs) for infrastructure, but only where the LALC approves the acquisition. - 3.10 The elimination of monopolistic practices by utility network operators (electricity, telecommunications, water and gas) that impose unjustified costs on councils and communities. - 3.11 The removal of mobile black spots to improve connectivity and provide resilient networks across NSW. - 3.12 Funding to assist councils to implement large-scale stormwater channel naturalisation and stormwater harvesting projects to achieve better environmental outcomes for growing communities. - 3.13 Funding and measures that reduce the impact of essential services on urban canopy, such as aerial bunding of electricity cables.

-4. Rural and Regional Communities
+04 Rural & Regional Communities